Anthropology (ANTH)

 ANTH-121 3 Units Introduction to Cultural Anthropology

-This introductory course positions culture as a key concept for understanding diverse ways of life both internationally and in American communities.
-Primary anthropological methods and concepts of kinship, gender, ethnicity, race and class will be explored as formative elements of society and culture.
-Through analyzing the intersections between global processes and identity-making, this class will explore what it means to be "American," as well as to be human, in the contemporary world.
+This introductory course positions culture as a key concept for understanding and engaging with diverse ways of life both internationally and in American communities.
+Primary anthropological methods and concepts of kinship, gender, ethnicity, race, sexuality, disability, and class will be explored as formative elements of society and culture.
+Through analyzing the intersections between global processes and local realities, this class will explore what it means to be "American," as well as to be human, in the contemporary world.

 Transfers to both UC/CSU